rcos/rcos-handbook/docs/grading/status_updates.md

   Status Updates were introduced to enable mentors and coordinators to better gauge each student's on-going progress during the semester.
 This solution replaces the previous requirement of 4 Blog Posts per-semester.

+**How are Status Updates tracked?**

+Each student maintains their respective status updates in GitHub repository forked from [rcos/rcos-status-updates](https://github.com/rcos/rcos-status-updates).
+Please consult the `rcos/rcos-status-updates` repository for information on how to get started.

 ## Requirements
 - Write one status update every other week
 - Status Update should include links to any work